archisoftconsulting/apigateway-service/README.md

 This is a starter application that shows how Play works.
 Please see the documentation at https://www.playframework.com/documentation/latest/Home for more details.

+The purpose of the API gateway is to handle external traffic.
+Services should communicate directly without a gateway/ESB-style mediator.

 ## Running

 Run this using [sbt](http://www.scala-sbt.org/).
 If you downloaded this project from http://www.playframework.com/download then you'll find a prepackaged version of sbt in the project directory: